atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 • >
 “ries of life, who literally toil to give “the nation bread ft
-“It may be Jo, ” answered She, pertly; “but 1 do not choose to marry at “farmer’s fon.” i
+“It may be Jo, " answered She, pertly; “but 1 do not choose to marry at “farmer’s fon." i
 * ft ‘
 A
 “heyday— — pray what do you “expedta Duke
 .t •
-“Sure, papa, ” said she, bursting into tears, “there is a great difference ‘‘ between Such a low man as Mr. Lew fon
+“Sure, papa, " said she, bursting into tears, “there is a great difference ‘‘ between Such a low man as Mr. Lew fon
 4

-^ fori and a Gentleman; and I only - “desire. the latter.” ’ I !ii. ', ^
+^ fori and a Gentleman; and I only - “desire. the latter." ’ I !ii. ', ^
 P fjlf j. ' ' -
 111#